ChaoticNutritional/Clash-With-Class-Advanced/README.md

   - Currently enemies produce continuous damage when contact is made with the player.
 When finished with current changes enemy behavior should produce the following: (Please excuse nebulous language)
     - Enemies will reach acceptable follow radius distance
     - Perform charge animation.
 Towards the end of charge time, enemy will store a reference to the player's position in world space
-    - Eill dash at faster speed towards locked location of player
+    - Will dash at faster speed towards locked location of player
     - Return to chase after brief pause

 ## The Program explained